Strategy + Business helps us admit that a great strategy should simply be unique, specific, and complete.

 Great strategies answer 5 critical questions:

-1. What business or businesses should you be in?
+1. What businesses should you be in?

 2. How do you add value to your businesses?